wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/3-fix-outlook-authentication-issues.md

 ## Troubleshoot Exchange authentication policies

-If a user cannot connect a client app, such as Microsoft Outlook, to Exchange Online, then this change in authentication might be the culprit.
+If a user can't connect a client app, such as Microsoft Outlook, to Exchange Online, then this change in authentication might be the culprit.

 > [!TIP]
 > Remember that Client Access Rules can prohibit or allow access based on authentication types.
 It's worth reviewing your Client Access Rules if you experience sign-in problems.